MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/PayablesManagement.md

 If this transaction wasn’t assigned a Batch ID, it can’t be saved, and must be posted immediately.
 To post the transaction, you must post the batch using the Payables Batch Entry window.
-See *Posting a batch* on page 53 for more information.
+See *Posting a batch* for more information.

 If you are using vendor approval workflow, the vendor must have the workflow